rabbitmq/rabbitmq-amqp-python-client/examples/reconnection/README.md

 Same for Consumers.

-In case of streams we connection will restart consuming from the last consumed offset.
+In case of streams the connection will restart consuming from the last consumed offset.

+You can control some reconnection parameters with the RecoveryConfiguration dataclass, where you can specify the backoff interval and the maximum_retries before the client gives up.